 Protecting the Earth from the scum of the universe

 A lot of people over the years have tried to make a popular, entertaining comedy about UFO aliens.
 Tim Burton's Mars Attacks turned out so goofy, at least in his opinion, that Burton didn't make another movie for 3 years.
 But Will Smith and Tommy Lee Jones as agents J (Jay) and K (Kay) made the perfect team, with just the right amount of humor.
 Now throw in top-notch special effects and a super-secret government agency that tracks and interacts with friendly (and not-so-friendly) aliens.
 Add an extraterrestrial terrorist, and a spaceship in orbit ready to destroy Earth if the nasty alien isn't captured or destroyed.
-Supposedly based on the comic book of the same name, but Will Smith makes the movie his own to a much greater degree than he did his role in Independance Day.
+Supposedly based on the comic book of the same name, but Will Smith makes the movie his own to a much greater degree than he did his role in Independance Day (he was not in the sequel in 2016).
 Rip Torn, the Admiral in comedy movie Down Periscope, plays the head of the secret agency here (an agency hinted at by Hitchcock's North By Northwest, in which Martin Landau played a particularly nasty man in black at the end).

 At the end of the movie, Tommy Lee Jones retires, but the chemistry between Smith & Jones was so good, the writers figured out a way to bring him back for the sequel, "MIB2."
 Tommy Lee starred in the movie Volcano the same year (1997), but there haven't been any sequels to that one.
 He had had better luck with "The Fugitive" (1993, as a Federal Marshall tracking down Harrison Ford), also starring in it's sequel "U.S. Marshalls" (1998, with Wesley Snipes).